gtg092x/gulp-sftp/README.md

 ##Authentication

-For better security, save authentication data in a json formatted file named `.ftppass`
+For better security, save authentication data in a json formatted file named `.ftppass` and *be sure to add .ftpass to .gitignore*.

 ```js
 var gulp = require('gulp');